m4ttsch/omscs-notes-notes/operating-systems/datacenter-technologies.md

 Based on this vision, cloud computing should turn the IT resource into a fungible utility.

-We shouldn’t need to care about which hardware resources are used, or where they are.
+We shouldn't need to care about which hardware resources are used, or where they are.
 Virtualization technology is definitely an enabler in this process.

 Unfortunately, some limitations exist.
 For example, even with virtualization, they are some hardware dependencies that cannot be masked.
 In addition, different providers support different APIs; thus, we cannot seamlessly switch amongst providers without rewriting code.
 In addition, there are privacy/security concerns associated with putting core business code in the hands of an external provider.